 Storing all your photos, videos, and accounts in one place

 Most of just have just one phone that we bring along everywhere we go.
 Just like our wallet, our phones contain megabytes of precious data like photos, videos, and the like.
 Since we can’t sparse these things like how we can keep money in separate places, the best countermeasure for the danger of losing all that in the occasion of a snatched phone is to back them up in a cloud, or a handy USB flash drive prior to departure.

 Most travel insurance fees are affordable, and they can save you thousands for unexpected travel mishaps.
 Most travel insurance packages cover loss of baggage and other possessions, medical treatment abroad, emergency transportation (return to home country), and cancellation fees, among others.

 Not keeping an eye on valuables

 “Please keep an eye on your valuables” is so common that we sometimes underestimate its worth.
-Keeping your guard up especially when travelling to uncharted territories is a must.
+Keeping your guard up especially when traveling to uncharted territories is a must.
 One good way of ensuring the safety of your valuables is purchasing an anti-theft bag.

 Inadequate visa requirements

 Check the visa requirements of your destination at least two times and make sure that everything is secured way before your intended schedule for leaving.
 Also be sure that your passport is not expiring anytime soon, as some countries need at least half a year of passport validity before granting you entry to their place.
-The last thing you want to experience is a cancelled trip and a sleepless night at the Immigration.
+The last thing you want to experience is a canceled trip and a sleepless night at the Immigration.